 Please be aware that boat rides out to the USS Arizona Memorial are sometimes suspended or cancelled due to high winds.
 This decision is made by the U.S. Navy, which operates the boats to the memorial.
 Please go to our facebook page for updated information on boat ride suspensions and cancellations.

 The USS Oklahoma Memorial and USS Utah Memorial are both located on Ford Island.
 Visitors can access the USS Oklahoma Memorial via a shuttle from the Pearl Harbor Visitor Center.
 However, the USS Utah Memorial is not available to the public via shuttle.
 Access is currently limited to visitors who have military base access.

-World War II Valor in the Pacific National Monument is the portal for all visitors to Pearl Harbor.
-It consistently ranks among the top three most heavily-visited tourist destinations in the State of Hawaii.
-Visitors should expect heavy visitation throughout the year, but our busiest seasons are during the summer, winter holidays, and spring break.
+The Pearl Harbor National Memorial is the portal for all visitors to Pearl Harbor.
+It consistently ranks among the top three most heavily-visited tourist destinations in the State of Hawai'i.
+Visitors should expect heavy visitation throughout the year, but our busiest seasons are summertime, winter holidays, and spring break.
 During these times, we often run out of tickets by mid-morning, so reservations are recommended.